chicacode/chicacode/README.md

 * I'm a Full Stack Developer, with passion for programming and user experience
 * I can help you build your website
-* 🔭 I’m currently working on VR Mental health project on the website
+* 🔭 I’m currently working on VR Mental health platform developing the Front End part of the product
 * My background is in Psychology which bring perspective on user experience
 * Tech enthusiast: I love writing code and solving problems
 * 🌱 I’m currently learning backend dev and UI tools